resurfaceio/logger-java/README.md

 ## Logging To Different URLs

 Our loggers don't lock you into using any particular backend service.
-Loggers can send data to any URL that accepts JSON messages as a standard HTTP/HTTPS POST.
+Loggers can send data to any URL that accepts JSON messages as a HTTP/HTTPS POST.
 A single application can use multiple loggers configured with different URLs.

     // for basic logger
     HttpLogger logger = new HttpLogger("https://my-https-url");